 - 7 schools offer an associate’s degree program for paralegals/legal assistants.

 - 4 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- No ABA approved paralegal degree programs in Idaho.
+- 0 ABA-approved paralegal degree programs in Idaho.

 - Highest graduation rate: Eastern Idaho Technical College 57%.1